Probabilistic Deep Learning for Real-Time Large Deformation Simulations: General FEM-based U-Net Methodology

 \section{General FEM-based U-Net Methodology}

 The proposed approach can be divided into two main phases.
 The first phase involves finite element simulations to prepare necessary datasets.
 The second phase consists of building and training deterministic/probabilistic U-Net deep neural networks, using the training datasets generated in the first phase.
-The trained U-Nets are then used as surrogate models, and their predictions are validated with the testing datasets.
+The trained U-Nets are then used as surrogate models.